This is the question we get most often from choir directors evaluating tools: DomiSol or Flat.io, which one should I use?

 Three honest situations where Flat.io is the right call:

 - You write staff notation regularly.
 Flat.io is built for staff.
-DomiSol’s staff notation is export-only (and not yet shipped).
+DomiSol’s staff notation is export-only (a live PDF export) with no on-staff editing.
 If staff is your primary mode, use Flat.io.

 - You collaborate on scores with multiple editors.
 Flat.io’s commenting, suggesting, and version-history tools are mature.
-DomiSol’s collaboration story is sharing-as-readonly today; multi-editor features are roadmap.
+DomiSol’s collaboration is share-as-read-only — now with live sync, so viewers see your edits in real time — but multi-editor commenting and version history are still roadmap.

 - You publish to the Flat.io community library or use it pedagogically in a classroom that’s already on Flat.io.
 Network effects matter; switching tools mid-curriculum costs you more than you save.